pyOpenSci/python-package-guide/documentation/contributing-file.md

 It's valuable to have a development guide, in the case that you wish to:

-* onboard new maintainers
+* Onboard new maintainers.
-* allow technically inclined contributors to make thoughtful and useful code based pull requests to your repository
+* Allow technically inclined contributors to make thoughtful and useful code based pull requests to your repository.

 It also is important to pyOpenSci that the maintenance workflow is documented in the case that we need to help you onboard new